kevin-klein/autarch-figures/README.md

 In MATLAB:

-\- Set the working directory to the folder figure\_5.
+- Set the working directory to the folder figure_5.

-\- Run format\_data script.
+- Run format_data script.

-\- Copy the output of the variable 'RAWpast' into PAST.
+- Copy the output of the variable 'RAWpast' into PAST.

 In PAST:

-\- Paste the output from the variable 'RAWpast' into an empty PAST worksheet.
+- Paste the output from the variable 'RAWpast' into an empty PAST worksheet.

-\- Select all data with ctr+a.
+- Select all data with ctr+a.

-\- Click Geometry > Outlines (2D) > Elliptic Fourier > EFA PCA.
+- Click Geometry > Outlines (2D) > Elliptic Fourier > EFA PCA.

-\- In the window that opens,
+- In the window that opens,

-\- keep Modes set to 20,
+- keep Modes set to 20,

-\- tick 'invariant to rotation+start, and
+- tick 'invariant to rotation+start, and

-\- click Compute
+- click Compute

-\- In the scores tab,
+- In the scores tab,

-\- copy the output (EFA PCs)
+- copy the output (EFA PCs)

 Back in MATLAB:

-\- Save the first two PCs from the PAST EFA PCA as separate variables called 'pc1' and pc2'.
+- Save the first two PCs from the PAST EFA PCA as separate variables called 'pc1' and pc2'.

-\- Run plot\_scatter script.
+- Run plot_scatter script.

-\

 References regarding the code involved:

 Qianqian Fang (2024).
-JSONLab: portable, robust JSON/binary-JSON encoder/decoder (https\://www\.mathworks.com/matlabcentral/fileexchange/33381-jsonlab-portable-robust-json-binary-json-encoder-decoder), MATLAB Central File Exchange.
+JSONLab: portable, robust JSON/binary-JSON encoder/decoder (https://www.mathworks.com/matlabcentral/fileexchange/33381-jsonlab-portable-robust-json-binary-json-encoder-decoder), MATLAB Central File Exchange.

 ### Figure 6